The Future of WIOA: Many Providers, One Network

-3 min read
+4 min read

-Emily Sleister Feb 10, 2023 2:50:58 PM
+Feb 10, 2023 2:50:58 PM

-As we collectively work towards an equitable economic recovery, prioritizing DEIA (diversity, equity, inclusion, and accessibility) is more important than ever, particularly within the framework of workforce development.
-However, understanding and putting into practice actionable DEIA strategies can feel challenging.
 In this article, we’ll discuss DEIA within the workforce context, the importance of DEIA, and specific ways that WIOA service providers can prioritize DEIA in their organizations and communities.

-WorkforceGPS is sponsored by the Employment and Training Administration of the U.S. Department of Labor and provides training and resources for workforce professionals.
-This is their definition of DEIA through a workforce lens, taken from a recent webinar:
+This is WorkforceGPS's definition of DEIA through a workforce lens, taken from a webinar:

 Workforce diversity is an organizational commitment to culture and policies that ensure a range of people with various national origin, language, race, color, disability, ethnicity, gender, age, religion, sexual orientation, gender identity, socioeconomic status, veteran status, and family structures are supported and celebrated.